okteto/actions/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto
 GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+With GitHub Actions for Okteto  you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://okteto.com).

 Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!